-From the past few quarters, the Indian smartphone market share is experiencing a healthy growth, and in 2017 alone, over 127 million units were shipped, resulting in a 14% annual growth.
-Now, the key players in Indian smartphone market are Xiaomi, Samsung, Vivo, Lenovo, and Oppo.
-Also, there are other mobile brands which are promising and could get a good market share in the upcoming quarters.
-I’m very certain about it as Huawei has already got a good grip on the Indian market with its Honor View 10, Honor 7X, and Honor 9 Lite.
-Even the upcoming smartphones launching in 2018 have got all the latest features, but the big question here is ‘What exactly an average consumer expects from the smartphones launching in 2018?’
+From the past few quarters, the Indian smartphone market share is experiencing healthy growth, and in 2017 alone, over 127 million units shipped, resulting in a 14% annual growth.
+Now, the key players in the Indian smartphone market are Xiaomi, Samsung, Vivo, Lenovo, and Oppo.
+Also, other mobile brands are promising and could get a good market share in the upcoming quarters.
+I’m very particular about it as Huawei has already got a good grip on the Indian market with its Honor View 10, Honor 7X, and Honor 9 Lite.
+Even the upcoming smartphones launching in 2018 have got all the latest features, but the big question here is, ‘What exactly an average consumer expects from the smartphones launching in 2018?’

-On an average day, we read tons of leaks on smartphones’ design and the features they might offer, but would that really matter for an average consumer?
+On an average day, we read tons of leaks on smartphones’ design and the features they might offer, but would that matter for an average consumer?
 What do they look in a smartphone?
-Is it about the ‘New Notch Mania‘, or the most-hyped AI features?
-Let me put it this way – There are very fewer users in India [mostly Millennials & Gen-Z] who actually care about the phone’s UI, the bloatware in it, and the so-called new features, but for an average consumer who actually accounts a bigger percentage do not think of all these traits.
+Is it about the ‘New Notch Mania,’ or the most-hyped AI features?
+Let me put it this way – There are very fewer users in India [mostly Millennials & Gen-Z] who care about the phone’s UI, the bloatware in it, and the so-called new features.
+But for an average consumer who accounts for a more significant percentage, do not think of all these traits.
 So, what do they expect from a smartphone brand launching their phones in 2018?

 As per my understanding here’s what an average Indian consumer expects-

 - For them, the first selling point of any smartphone is its pricing, followed by the phone’s features [on paper]

 - Their understanding of the concept ‘AI’ and its applications is minimal [at least for now]

 - They look at the image quality rather than understanding what’s the process going on behind [excluding Millennials & ‘Gen- Z’ audience]